ijlee2/embroider-toolbox/packages/create-v2-addon-repo/tests/fixtures/typescript/output/my-repo/blueprints-addon/src/blueprints/run-new/__addonLocation__/README.md

 <summary>Generate and destroy</summary>

-From the package root, you can create (or remove) the source code and its corresponding test file in `test-app`.
+From the package root, you can create (or remove) the source code and its corresponding test file in `<%= options.testApp.name %>`.

 ```sh
 pnpm addon <generate|destroy> <component|helper|modifier|service|util> <name> [options]